hkotb/xprotcas/web_server_and_datasets/README.md

 ## Contact Information and Feedback

-For technical assistance or to provide feedback on your experience using the website, please email norman.davey@icr.ac.uk.
+For technical assistance or to provide feedback on your experience using the website, please contact norman.davey@icr.ac.uk.